rfong/sustenance/bread/flatbread.md

 Roll each piece into a ball, dredge lightly in flour, and shape into 4-6" rounds.
 (It's fine if they aren't round; mine usually come out shaped like Australia.)
-You can flatten them with your hands, but it's faster to use a French rolling pin (or equivalent cylinder).
+You can flatten them with your hands, but it's faster to use a French or Chinese rolling pin.

 ## Frying